 - SpLBL_blocked - for customers whose status is Blocked.
 And for customers with Active status, when service is blocked due to FUP or CAP blocking rules.

 - SpLBL_new - for customers whose status is New.

 Radius also provides the ability to block users in several ways.

-Settings from the screenshots below you can find by opening
+Settings from the screenshots above screenshot can be found in